Pages: 1 2

 There are no ______ENIGMATEMP.
 The parser will just convert "obj." to enigma_varaccess and everything will be as fast as a c++ member function call and assignation.

-Offline (Male) Josh @ Dreamland
+Offline (Unknown gender) Josh @ Dreamland

 Prince of all Goldfish